briandailey/briandailey.github.com/_posts/2021-04-26-ten-years-at-stratasan.md

 talking about organizational _alignment_ - and for good reasons!
 If you're a product company, you should put your product people in the same room with your business operations and domain experts.
 Why?
 Because product people are great at problem solving.
-Often your investors will be most familiar with the problem at hand (that's why they're willing to put up money and embrace the risk of backing a startup!).
+Often your investors will be most familiar with the business problems at hand (that's why they're willing to put up money and embrace the risk of backing a startup!).
-The less layers you have between your top technical leadership and the board, the better.
+The less layers you have between your top technical/product leadership and the board, the better.

-# What does the future hold?
+### What does the future hold?

 <div class="pull-right img text-center"><img src="/img/2021-04-26-jmo-brian-2-small.png" class="img-circle"><br/><small>We're already a much larger group two years after this photo!</small></div>